WHAT IS THEIR PHILOSOPHY OF LIfE

 Walking & living in the dense jungle is exhausting and requires a special set of skill to survive and navigate.
-Petr acquired all this from his father, who has learnt it from his father, and like this from generation to generation the secret is transferred.
+Petr learned all this from his father, who acquired it from his father, and like this from generation to generation the knowledge is transferred.

 Growing a wig falls into 3 different stages.
 The hair is formed into half spherical form.
 This takes about 3 years.
 Few years later the shape of the hair is transformed to more conical look.
 After about 15 years the edges of the hair are lifted up.
 Once this process is finished, the hair is cut with sharp and thin blades to preserve it.
 The wig is decorated with the colorful feathers for various birds nesting in the jungle.
 Most notable are the feathers from the endemic "Bird of paradise" placed on its top.

 Men and women live separated in different huts.
-Usually a house is shared btw. same gender only.
+Usually a house is shared among people from the same sex.
 Kids live with their mothers until they reach age of puberty.
 Once girls mature, they are married.
 In general, they are traded for pigs or land.

-At the door of each male hut there are skeletons of local fish and bones from a big game.
-It symbolizes that in this house there are hunters and strangers are not welcomed.
-Trespassing any of their marked territories can lead to demand for compensation, such as pigs or women.
-In most cases a refusal will lead to a war.
+The doors of each male hut are decorated with skeletons of local fish and bones.
+They symbolize the hunter origin as well as that no stranger is welcomed.
+Trespassing any of Huli Wigmen marked territories can lead to demand for compensation, such as pigs or women.
+In most cases a refusal leads to war.

 Getting ready for multi-tribal gathering ceremony called "Sing-sing".
-The backs of Huli Wigmen are decorated by the beaks of a hornbill bird.
-It symbolizes strength and courage in battle.
+The backs of Huli Wigmen are embellished by the beaks of a hornbill bird.
+It symbolizes strength and courage when in battle.